 Dr James Johnson, Chief Executive Officer, Geoscience Australia

-We support evidence-based decisions through information, advice and services for a strong economy, resilient society and sustainable environment.
+We deliver information, advice and services that shape a strong economy, resilient society and sustainable environment.

-Australia’s mineral and energy resources are a major contributor to the nation’s wealth, economically and socially; annual export earnings will exceed $270b[1] in 2018–19.
+Australia’s mineral and energy resources are a major contributor to the nation’s wealth, economically and socially; annual export earnings were $320b1 in 2020–21.
 Understanding Australia’s available resources is a prerequisite for formulating sound policies on resources and land access.

-Geoscience Australia supports the responsible development of a diverse resources sector in Australia’s low-carbon economy.
+Geoscience Australia enables the transformation and responsible transition of our resources sector helping shape Australia’s future low emissions economy.

-The impact of disasters on Australia’s economy, environment and society can be significant and includes loss of life, loss of property and infrastructure, disruption to business and disruption to our livelihoods.
+The impacts of natural disasters on Australia’s economy, environment and society are significant and include loss of life, loss of property and infrastructure, disruption to business and disruption to our livelihoods.
 Our cities and regional centres, and their supporting infrastructure, are expanding as populations grow.
 This increases our exposure and vulnerability to hazards.
 The forecast cost of disasters is expected to increase with our growing population and valuable assets, expanding into areas vulnerable to hazards and a changing climate.

-To be better prepared, and to make informed decisions to reduce disaster risk, Australia depends on availability of hazard, vulnerability and exposure information.
+To be better prepared, and to make informed decisions to reduce disaster risk, Australia depends on availability of hazard, exposure, vulnerability and impact information.

 Geoscience Australia provides disaster risk information to help Australians understand the consequences of hazard events, which contributes to more resilient communities now and in the future.